 Pupil Premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.

-Pupil Premium is additional funding received by schools for each pupil from disadvantaged families or background.
-The funding brings in £1345 per pupil.
-It is allocated to schools, based on the number of children who are known to have been eligible for free school meals at any point in the last six years.
+Pupil premium is funding provided by the Government to improve education outcomes for disadvantaged pupils in schools in England.
+The funding allocation is currently £1385 per pupil for 2022/23.
+It is allocated to schools, based on the number of children who are known to have been eligible for free school meals at any point in the last six years, have been adapted from care, being looked after by the Local Authority or whose family has no recourse to public funds.
 This is one of the government’s key educational policies.
 It is based on the findings that show that, as a group, children who have been eligible for free school meals at any point in time, have consistently lower attainment than those who have never been eligible.
 It also includes children who have been looked after continuously for more than six months and children where a parent serves in the armed forces.

-Levels of deprivation at Woden Primary are significantly higher than nationally and the proportion of Pupil Premium children at 29% is well above the National figure of 25%.
+Levels of deprivation at Woden Primary are significantly higher than nationally and the proportion of Pupil Premium children at 53% is well above the National figure of reported in 21/22 of 22.5%.
 Furthermore, a significant proportion of other children are just above the threshold or unable to apply for free school meals.
 Even if a pupil does not have a school dinner, it is vital for a school to know if they are entitled to a free school meal.